European Stocks, Euro Extend Losses On Hazy Political Horizon - UrduPoint

 Investors are "carefully assessing the impact of right-wing parties' success in the European Union and its potential effects on the bloc's unity", said Tickmill Group analyst Patrick Munnelly.

-The growing spread between French and German government bond yields -- signs of fading confidence in Paris's fiscal prospects -- reached its highest level Tuesday since 2020.
+The growing spread between French and German government bond yields -- a sign of fading confidence in Paris's fiscal prospects -- reached its highest level Tuesday since 2020.

-The French 10-year yield -- its borrowing cost -- rose to 3.28 percent compared to 2.64 percent for the German note.
+The French 10-year yield -- its borrowing cost -- stood at 3.24 percent in afternoon trading compared to 2.63 percent for the German note.

-In addition, shares in French broadcasters plummeted as speculation grew that a far-right government could privatise France's state tv group, potentially creating new competition for TF1 (down 7.9 percent) and M6 (down 3.7 percent).
+In addition, shares in French broadcasters plummeted as speculation grew that a far-right government could privatise France's state tv group, potentially creating new competition for TF1 (down 7.0 percent at the close) and M6 (down 3.1 percent).

 "It would increase competition for advertising in a market that would not be able to absorb the arrival of several new rivals," analysts at Oddo BHF said in Paris.

-In the United States, growing expectations that the Fed will not be cutting rates as quickly as hoped this year, with jobs and other data pointing to softening growth but still-high inflation.
+In the United States, expectations are growing that the Fed will not be cutting rates as quickly as hoped this year, with jobs and other data pointing to softening growth but still-high inflation.

 While decision-makers are expected to keep borrowing costs on hold at Wednesday's meeting, the inflation numbers could provide clues on when the Fed could start cutting rates.

-Speculation has been swirling about how many, if any, interest rate cuts the Fed will introduce this year, with several officials warning they are reluctant to move too soon for fear of restoking inflation, which remains stubbornly above its target of two percent.
+Several Fed officials have warned they are reluctant to move too soon for fear of restoking inflation, which remains stubbornly above its target of two percent.

-Traders started the year predicting as many as six cuts but have whittled them down since then, and now the most optimistic estimate is for three, with some even eyeing zero.
+"Crucially, do FOMC members expect to reduce rates by 25 or 50 basis points before year-end?" said David Morrison, senior analyst at Trade Nation, referring to the Federal Open Market Committee.

+"Fed Chair Jerome Powell will hold a press conference, so market sentiment could shift quickly, depending on his outlook for the US economy, and on inflation in particular," he added.

 In Asia, investors also took a cautious stance after a tepid start to the week in holiday-thinned trade.